 If you haven't backed up the lost/missing files with Time Machine, then you can look for a Mac data recovery tool to recover files from the Mac computer after macOS Catalina update.

-You can use iBoysoft Mac Data Recovery to recover data from Mac computers.
+You can use iBoysoft Mac Data Recovery to recover lost data from Mac computers.

 iBoysoft Mac Data Recovery is user-friendly Mac data recovery software, which can recover photos, videos, music files, word files, emails, etc. from Mac computers.
 It is one of the most powerful APFS data recovery tools that can recover files from formatted, corrupted, unreadable, unmountable APFS partitions/drives.
 What's more, it also can retrieve deleted/lost files from emptied Trash and supports external hard drive data recovery, SD card data recovery, USB flash drive data recovery, etc.

-Tutorial to recover data from macOS Catalina with iBoysoft Mac Data Recovery
+Tutorial to recover lost data from macOS Catalina with iBoysoft Mac Data Recovery

 - 2. Select the drive/volume you lost data from and click Next to scan for files on this drive.